PythonRSAS/pythonrsas.github.io/_posts/2020-11-14-8-Timeseries-processing-2-shifting-and-rate-of-return.md

 ## Economic data year over year (Yoy) example: Food and energy CPI
 Looking at economic activity data year over year (or sometimes quarter over quarter) is a routine exercise for analysts who work with macroeconomic data, and business performance data.
 Food and energy (along with housing) are the most important factors in daily life.
-We use CPI data from FRED for our first example, using <span class="coding">.to_frame().join([meat,energy])</span> to combine the three time series: urban meat prices, all food prices, and energy prices.
+We use CPI data from FRED for our first example, using <span class="coding">.to_frame().join([meat,energy])</span> to combine the three time series together: urban meat prices, all food prices, and energy prices.

 To avoid seeing too much volatility, we first convert the monthly data to quarterly by using <span class="coding">.resample('Q').mean()</span>, then chain it with <span class="coding">.pct_change(4)</span>.